J. Kenji López-Alt: Early career (2000s to 2015)

-López-Alt's first restaurant job was during his sophomore year of college.
+Alt's first restaurant job was during his sophomore year of college.
 He attempted to take a job as a waiter at a local restaurant, but they needed a prep cook.
 He later worked with several Boston chefs including Barbara Lynch and Ken Oringer.
 He went on to work as a test cook and editor at Cook's Illustrated magazine and America's Test Kitchen.

-López-Alt was the Managing Culinary Director and is the Chief Culinary Consultant of Serious Eats, a food blog, where he authored the James Beard Award-nominated column "The Food Lab".
+López-Alt was the Managing Culinary Director and is the Chief Culinary Consultant of Serious Eats, a food blog, where he authored the James Beard Foundation Award–nominated column "The Food Lab".
 He later adapted this column into his first book, The Food Lab: Better Home Cooking Through Science, which was published in September 2015 by W. W. Norton & Company.
 It was a New York Times Bestseller and won the 2016 James Beard Foundation Award for General Cooking, as well as the International Association of Culinary Professionals awards for Best American Cookbook and Cookbook of the Year.
 Penny Pleasance of the New York Journal of Books called The Food Lab "a seminal work that is encyclopedic in scope and can be used as a reference by even the most experienced home cooks".